-All baccalaureate degrees at Sacramento State require completion of the requirements listed below.
-Degree requirements fall into three categories: general education requirements, major/minor requirements; and other all-University requirements.
-Bachelor's Graduation Requirements Checklist.
+All baccalaureate degrees at Sacramento State require completion of three categories: general education, major/minor requirements; and other all-University requirements.
+Refer to the Bachelor's Graduation Checklist.

-A minimum of 120 units are required, depending on the major selected.
-No more than 70 units taken at a community college or other two-year college may be applied to this total, excluding military credit and credit by examination which are not included in this limit.
+A minimum of 120 units are required.
+No more than 70 units taken at a community college or other two-year college may be applied to this total, excluding military credit and credit by examination, which are not included in this limit.
 Quarter units may be converted to semester units by multiplying by two thirds.

 Upper Division Units

 A minimum of 40 upper division units is required to graduate.
 Sacramento State upper division courses are numbered 100-199.

 All students under the 1992-2013/14 University Catalogues must complete 51 units of General Education requirements.
 Beginning with the 2014/15 University Catalogue, students must complete 48 units of General Education requirements.
 Additional graduation requirements are noted below.
 General Education program requirements and approved General Education courses may be found in the Sacramento State Catalog (current online version).